ctkelley/NotebookSIAMFANL/README.md

 https://github.com/JuliaLang/julia/issues/43242

-If you try to start the notebooks with 1.6.4 or 1.7.0 with OPENBLAS I will throw an error.
+__If you try to start the notebooks with 1.6.4 or 1.7.0 I will throw an error.
+I will stop throwing this error before 1.5.3 is released.__

-I am now running this with 1.7.1 on Intel Macs and an M1 in native mode!
+I am now running this with 1.7.2 on Intel Macs and an M1 in native mode!

-# Notebook version 0.5.2
+# Notebook version 0.5.3

 <img width = 200, src = "https://user-images.githubusercontent.com/10243067/158274914-6ac8a732-2caf-4ca4-9299-3fbef63c02e0.png">